famouswelshman/famouspizza/README.md

 * Able to search homepage and reveal any products linked to the word or words used by search criteria.
 * Products are returned in groups such as 'Meat Eaters' and 'Vegetarian'.
 * Checkout cart view shows all itemised product, quantity, size and price making it clear to the user before checkout.
-* User ability to create, esit and delete products in their shopping cart.
+* User ability to create and delete products in their shopping cart.
 * Ability to create and update user login/profile.